11 Mind-Expanding Things to Do in Carlisle PA and Surrounding Cumberland Valley PA

 Parachute Experience, US Army Heritage Center Museum

 The Archival Library is staffed by historians with extraordinary knowledge of the history of warfare dating to the Colonial period.
 The oldest book dates to 1494 – just two years after Columbus sailed the ocean blue.
 At least one Pulitzer Prize winning author – Tom Ricks – has researched background for his books here.
-Museum open all year, Mon-Sat 10-5, Sun 12-5, Heritage Trail daily dawn to dusk, FREE.
+Check website for hours and dates open.

 Train ran through center of Carlisle PA on High Street for 99 years